 Other approaches can focus on routines or working on areas of your life that could be contributing to stress or fear.
 The American Psychological Association’s 2013 Stress in America poll found that stress was associated with poorer sleep, and that poorer sleep was also associated with higher stress

 When you’ve had a tough day, take a few minutes to de-stress before bed.
-Try a warm bath, relaxing music, yoga or other techniques to see what helps you most.
+Try a warm bath or other techniques to see what helps you most.

 Progressive Muscle Relaxation is another method recommended by AASM for nightmares.
 It involves gradually tensing and relaxing different groups of muscles all over the body to reduce stress and tension.
 It can be done in a clinical setting, or at home via a guided audio track.